-In response to current efforts to measure and understand community engagement efforts, the Community Engagement Initiative (CEI) at the University of Delaware (UD) developed open-source, community engagement survey tools to collect data regarding community engagement across three key stakeholder groups: (1) students, (2) faculty and staff, and (3) community partners.
-Development of the survey tools was driven by: creation of a logic model, incorporation of other models and surveys, and consideration of overarching goals (e.g., creating mutually beneficial ties between institutions and communities).
-This report presents data from the student survey, which included both quantitative and qualitative questions.
+In response to current efforts to measure and understand community engagement, the Community Engagement Initiative (CEI) at the University of Delaware (UD) developed open-source, community engagement survey tools to collect data regarding community engagement across three key stakeholder groups: (1) students, (2) faculty and staff, and (3) community partners.

+Development of the survey tools was driven by creation of a logic model, incorporation of other models and surveys, and consideration of overarching goals (e.g., creating mutually beneficial ties between institutions and communities).
+This report presents data, collected in the Fall of 2019, from the faculty and staff survey, which included both quantitative and qualitative questions.

 The following are the major quantitative findings of the student survey:

-- 86% reported that that equity matters to UD when it comes to their community work; - 87% stated that UD supports K-12 education in the state; - 89% agreed or strongly agreed that UD supports arts and cultural activities in the state; - 86% reported that UD supports community-based public health in the state; and - 86% stated that community-minded students are supported by UD faculty.
+- 86% reported that equity matters to UD when it comes to their community work. - 87% stated that UD supports K-12 education in the state. - 89% agreed or strongly agreed that UD supports arts and cultural activities in the state. - 86% reported that UD supports community-based public health in the state. - 86% stated that community-minded students are supported by UD faculty.